Sup3Legacy/FerrOS/docs/report/report.md

 ## General idea

 To give a rough idea, our goal during this project was to write a sort of UNIX-like kernel (though we never designed our kernel as being really compatible with any *NIX OS).
 So the base idea isn't original at all.
 However, the choice of the language, as we thought, would make this project interesting, as OS written in Rust still are not common.
-One example would be Redox (TODO insert link), the best known and probably most advanced operating system written in Rust.
+One example would be [Redox](https://www.redox-os.org/), the best known and probably most advanced operating system written in Rust.

 ## Main objectives

 When we first began working on FerrOS, we have fixed some objectives we wanted to achieve :

-* General-purpose kernel with a working userland
+* General-purpose kernel with a working user space
 * Some basic interactions using system calls
 * Preemptive multitasking with a not-too-naive scheduling algorithm (basically at least something more advanced than a simple round-robin) and some notion of priority.
 * As many accessible physical devices as possible (because that's fun)